tmpfs/mdp/README.md

 ## Configuration

-This document was generated with the following configuration:
+This document was generated with the following configuration (see [package.json](https://github.com/freeformsystems/rdm/blob/master/package.json)):

 ```json
 {